 Here I am adding any personal stories or contributions that I am sent.
-If you would like to contribute to this please contact me through the ‘Contact’ page on the website.
+If you would like to contribute please contact me through the ‘Contact’ page on the website.

 This from Lucy: